 Allan Gray understands that different individuals invest for different reasons.
 Some want to take tax advantages, others want to grow their retirement payout, etc. With a number of considerations, Allan Gray caters for different types of investors.

-There are 7 types of accounts that one can choose from when joining the Money Market Fund.
+There are 7 types of accounts that one can choose from when opening the Money Market Fund.
 The account types are:

 We will discuss all the account types that you need to choose from and their significance.